 The Fund can only help with your living costs and we are not able to include tuition fees in our assessments.

 Doctoral students can apply for a temporary withdrawal or extension to registration at any time during their doctorate.
 Applications are made using the Surrey Self-Service system.

 If you would like to discuss these options, please contact the Doctoral College on firstname.lastname@example.org.

 The Research and Innovation Disruption Fund process is focussed on allocating financial support to doctoral researchers where progress has been impacted by the global pandemic.
 We understand that in addition to project progress issues, many students are also experiencing health and wellbeing concerns.
 We advise all students to discuss health and wellbeing with your supervisors, if you feel comfortable doing so, and also to refer to the excellent resources and sources of support available from the Centre for Wellbeing.

-In line with current government guidance, all PGRs are advised to work or carry out their research from home if at all possible.
+In line with current government guidance to staff, all PGRs are advised to work or carry out their research from home if at all possible.